mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +import useAutoComplete from '@material-ui/core/useAutocomplete';
   ```

-  You can use our [`moved-lab-modules` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#moved-lab-modules) for automatic migration.
+   You can use the [`moved-lab-modules` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#moved-lab-modules) for automatic migration.

 - Remove `debug` prop.
 There are a couple of simpler alternatives: `open={true}`, Chrome devtools ["Emulate focused"](https://twitter.com/sulco/status/1305841873945272321), or React devtools prop setter.
 - `renderOption` should now return the full DOM structure of the option.